The Positive Psychology Center at the University of Pennsylvania define Positive Psychology as:

 To dispel any myths about this natural trance (hypnogogic) state, here are some facts:

 This therapy does exactly what it says on the tin.

 It has been described as ‘an approach to psychotherapy based on solution-building rather than problem-solving.
 It explores current resources and future hopes rather than present problems and past causes and typically involves only three to five sessions.
 It has great value as an intervention and can be used safely in isolation or as an adjunct to other treatments.’
 Chris Iveson, (2002) Brief Therapy Practice London

-Rona first came across this approach in Victoria, Australia in 1992 when she joined Families First, Family Therapy team who were introducing it into the Child Protection arena.
-The approach had been developed in Milwaukee by a team lead by Steve De Shazer and Insoo Kim Berg and Rona was extremely fortunate to receive intensive, on the job, training from the Milwaukee Team.
+I first came across this approach in Victoria, Australia in 1992 when I joined Families First, Family Therapy team who were introducing it into the Child Protection arena.
+The approach had been developed in Milwaukee by a team lead by Steve De Shazer and Insoo Kim Berg and I was extremely fortunate to receive intensive, on the job, training from the Milwaukee Team.
 The approach was so successful that the program was then launched Australia wide.

-This approach fits with Rona’s personal values and she believes that by combining it with Positive Psychology, it not only makes addressing issues seem effortless but promotes optimism and hope.
+This approach fits with my personal values and I believe that by combining it with Positive Psychology, it not only makes addressing issues seem effortless but promotes optimism and hope.